 However, the statistics on how often do rebound relationships work aren’t encouraging.
 Research indicates 90% of rebound relationships end within three months.
 On the other hand, there is also research to support the argument that rebounds help people get over a breakup sooner than those who deal with heartbreak all alone.

 Like with any other aspect of human interactions and relationships, the answer to do rebound relationships work is also complex and multi-faceted.
 Let’s see when do rebound relationships work and when do they not.

 Related Reading: Why I Can Have No Closure

 Your heart is broken.
 You miss your ex and along comes this gorgeous person who wants to give you attention.
-The dialogue ‘the best way to get over somebody, is to get under someone else!’ is ringing in your head.
+The saying ‘the best way to get over somebody is to get with someone else!’ is ringing in your head.
 You, my friend, are about to rebound and rebound hard.

-But do these rebounds ever work?
+But do rebound relationships ever work?
 While there’s enough evidence to support that rebound relationships crash and burn like doomed spaceships, is there any evidence otherwise?
-Turns out there is.
+Turns out there is:

 Related reading: 7 positive things to do after break-up

-One of the things that people tend to miss in a relationship is the sex and the physical intimacy that it provides.
-After having someone to hold and call yours, not having that option can be physically painful.
-In such a scenario, a rebound can fill that void.
-While you may not want to categorise it as just a fling or a full-fledged relationship, you do get someone who you like who will hold you and that is a wonderful feeling, especially when you’re still dealing with the loss of the breakup.
+One of the things that people miss the most about being in relationships is physical intimacy.
+Having had someone to hold close and call yours, being alone can be hard.
+What usually happens in a rebound relationship is that void is filled.
+While you may not want to label the relationship yet, you do get someone who will hold you.
+That is a wonderful feeling, especially when you’re still dealing with the loss of the breakup.